 Please note that the lecture will not be held in summer semester 2021.
+The exam is offered.

 Description:

 Theory of general economic policy and discussion of current economic policy topics:

 - Goals of economic policy, - Instruments and institutions of economic policy, - Triad of regional, national and European economic policies, - special fields of economic policy, in particular growth, employment, provision of public infrastructure and climate policy.